 That fact is lost on your audience.
 They fancy themselves trail drivers, Sylvester.
 They come to see the hats.
-I don't want you to stagnate, but a sudden change will kill us at the box office.
+I don't mind if you very gradually move away from the theme, but a sudden change will kill us at the box office.